Numbers 14-16; Psalm 44

 Numbers 14-16

-They will travel the wilderness till they die and then their children will enter the promised land.
-At this they weep for what they have done and try to go out now and fight the people of the land.
-But obviously God is no longer with them.
+They will travel the wilderness till they die.
+Then it will be their children who will enter the promised land.
+At this, they weep for what they have done and try to go out now and fight the people of the land.
+But obviously, God is no longer with them.

 This is a story of lack of faith and disobedience.
 The people didn’t believe God would do what he said he would do, and so chose not to do what he told them to do.
 If we genuinely feel like God has spoken to us about something, we need to trust him and take him at his word, even if it seems impossible or difficult.